 Using your rack efficiently is down to dexterity, remaining calm and staying organised.
 Know what you are carrying, where it is and make sure that when you take something from you rack you return it to the same place.
 The consequence of a messy rack is wasted time and energy spent looking for the small wires or large hex’s.
-Racking up well for trad climbing will safe you time and heart ache in the long run.
+Racking up well for trad climbing will save you time and heartache in the long run.

 The next problem is what to rack where and, for that matter, what to take with you?
 Again there is no right answer, but there are a few wrong ones.
 Your personal preference will quickly fall into place but experimenting with new ideas is helpful, especially on those rainy days when you’re stuck at home itching to get out.